Uttar Pradesh polls: Cong releases second list of 41 candidates | Politics

 She rose to prominence during the farmers' agitation against three agriculture laws, which were later repealed.
 She actively participated in the stir.

-From the Sahibabad seat, the party has fielded Sangeeta Tyagi, the wife of late Congress leader Rajiv Tyagi who passed away a few months after he suffered a heart attack soon after a television debate.
+From the Sahibabad seat, the party has fielded Sangeeta Tyagi, the wife of late Congress leader Rajiv Tyagi who passed away due to a heart attack soon after participating in a television debate.

 Sangeeta Tyagi had filed an intervention application in the Supreme Court in connection with the Sudarshan TV case, seeking to assist the court on the larger issue of ''hate speeches'' by television anchors.